iangomez/rpi-server/README.md

-# rpi-server
+# Raspberry Pi Experiment

-Raspberry pi for home automation.
+Use a rpi3 as a server for eventual home automation.